regularcoder/standardnotes-folder-export-cli/README.md

 No data ever leaves your device with this.

+Fine
+* If notes do not have any tags they will go into a folder called "untagged"
+* If notes have multiple tags they will go into a folder called "multiTag" and a line will added to the end of note content listing all the tags

 ## Requirements

 This was tested with `deno@1.22.0`, though it's possible older versions might